KeyviDev/keyvi/doc/usage/Building keyvi dictionaries.md

 #### Dumping keyvi dictionaries

-You can use dictionaryinspector to dump the data:
+You can use keyviinspector to dump the data:

-    dictionaryinspector -i test.keyvi -o ../test-dump.txt
+    keyviinspector -i test.keyvi -o ../test-dump.txt